MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/managing-office-365-endpoints.md

 2. See if a partner owns the IP with a [whois query](https://dnsquery.org/).
 If it's Microsoft owned, it may be an internal partner.
 3. Check the certificate, in a browser connect to the IP address using  *HTTPS://\<IP_ADDRESS\>*  , check the domains listed on the certificate to understand what domains are associated with the IP address.
 If it's a Microsoft owned IP address and not on the list of Office 365 IP addresses, it's likely the IP address is associated with a Microsoft CDN such as  *MSOCDN.NET*  or another Microsoft domain without published IP information.
 If you do find the domain on the certificate is one where we claim to list the IP address, please let us know.

+<a name="bkmk_cname"> </a>
 ### Some Office 365 URLs point to CNAME records instead of A records in the DNS.
 What do I have to do with the CNAME records?
-<a name="bkmk_cname"> </a>

 Client computers need a DNS A or AAAA record that includes one or more IP Address(s) to connect to a cloud service.
 Some URLs included in Office 365 show CNAME records instead of A or AAAA records.
-These CNAME records are intermediary and when followed will resolve to an A or AAAA record for an IP Address.
+These CNAME records are intermediary and there may be several in a chain.
+They will always eventually resolve to an A or AAAA record for an IP Address.
 For example, consider the following series of DNS records, which ultimately resolves to the IP address _IP_1_:

 ```
 serviceA.office.com -> CNAME: serviceA.domainA.com -> CNAME: serviceA.domainB.com -> A: IP_1